dasch-swiss/dsp-api/docs/03-endpoints/api-v2/text/custom-standoff.md

 (`owl:cardinality` of one) in the ontology or optional (`owl:maxCardinality` of one), but not allowing it more than once.

 ### Standoff Data Types

 DSP-API allows the use of all its value types as standoff data types (defined in `knora-base.ttl`):

-- `knora-base:StandoffLinkTag`: Represents a reference to a Knora resource (the IRI of the target resource must be submitted in the data type attribute).
+- `knora-base:StandoffLinkTag`: Represents a reference to a resource (the IRI of the target resource must be submitted in the data type attribute).
 - `knora-base:StandoffInternalReferenceTag`: Represents an internal